zhao-lab/MultiVehicle_Sim/Sim/README.md

 Offline simulation of single traffic pattern: controller4.py <br>
 Dataset Collection: data_query.py, example implementation in manual_control.py <br>

-The python version code is implemented by Ashish Roongta @SafeAI lab in CMU.
+The python version code is implemented by Ashish Roongta @SafeAI lab in CMU. <br>
 The scripts are compatible with Carla 0.9.6.